den-UXDI/portfolio-starter-kit/README.md

 ## Site Architecture

 While we've learned a lot of fancy tools to make full-stack sites, you probably won't need any of that in order to make a great portfolio site.
-My suggestion for your portfolio is:
+My suggestion for your portfolio is to make a simple, static, purely frontend site using HTML, CSS, minimal JS, and probably Bootstrap.
+Your entire site architecture might look something like this:

 - root
 	- index.html